 Garda vetting is only one part of a safe recruitment procedure and should not replace good practice such as face to face interviews, verbal and written reference checks, identity verification and a robust code of good practice, child protection policy and support and supervision process.

-The Unit can be contacted at:-
+The Bureau can be contacted at:-

 Racecourse Road, Thurles, Co.
 Tipperary.

 Tel: Lo-Call 1890 488 488/+353 504 27300

 The Child Protection Programme provides services in Garda Vetting through:

 • The provision of access to Garda vetting through membership of the Youth Work Garda Vetting Consortium.